suncoast-devs/handbook/lessons/cs-interacting-with-the-console/lecture.md

 <br />
 <br />

 > This will output one line to the console and move the cursor to the next line.
-Further output will be on it's own line.
+Further output will be on its own line.

 ---